[Column] Eurobeat and Japan: Why are they so closely connected?

 • Choreography explanations will be published on jackets and booklets.

-● Signed with a Eurobeat exclusive label
+● Signed with a dedicated Eurobeat label

 Italian labels such as Time, A-Beat C, and Delta have signed exclusive contracts with avex to produce music specifically for the Japanese market.

-In this way, Japan’s unique ``Eurobeat market’’ was formed and gradually became integrated.
+In this way, Japan’s unique ““Eurobeat market’’ was formed and gradually became integrated.

 Gyaru culture and charisma: Consumed dance